sswaner/twilio-aws/README.md

 - Please click into the Integration and open the "Body Mapping" templates tab

-- Add a Body Mapping template for "application/xml"
+- Add a Body Mapping template for "application/xml" and add the following content
 ![alt tag](./img/config-api-22.png)

 *code available in resources/api_gateway_templates/response_body_mapper.xml*